Gorgeous autumn reds in this berry chia pudding

 This deep red berry autumn chia pudding needs only a small amount of natural sweetener as the homemade almond milk has a mild sweetness to it already.

-The contrast between the mix of sweet and slightly sharp early autumn berries on top against the creamy lightness of the chia seed base is heavenly.
+A mix of sweet, slightly sharp early autumn berries with creamy lightness of the chia seed base.

 When your curious about how to start a raw food diet realising how easy it is to make delicious recipes like this is so vital to your success.
 It shows you what’s possible and that’s pretty darn exciting.